djagula/api/README.md

 **max-resolution**

 This maximum resolution field is only applicable to imagery that's available through the API (i.e. Landsat-8).
 Resolution is in metres (m).
 Resolutions less-than or equal-to this value will be returned.
 The resolution for Landsat-8 is 15 m.
+All climate/atmospheric datasets have a resolution of 0 m, because it is not applicable.
 The maximum resolution is 30 m.
 If resolution is omitted all imagery or data matching other search criteria will be returned.

 **max-cloudcover**

 This maximum cloud cover field is only applicable to imagery that's available through the API (i.e. Landsat-8).
 Cloud cover is given as a percentage (%) of the image covered by cloud (0 to 100).
 Images less-than or equal-to this cloud cover value will be returned.
-If cloud cover is omitted all imagery or data matching other search criteria will be returned.
+All climate/atmospheric datasets have a cloud cover of 0%, because it is not applicable.If cloud cover is omitted all imagery or data matching other search criteria will be returned.

 **wavelengths**